turingschool/curriculum/source/paths/elevate/slides/why_heroku.markdown

 By the end of the day you will:

-* understand how the platform works and what it can do for you
+* understand how Heroku works and what it can do for you
 * provision and deploy a live Java-based application
 * scale the production environment to handle more traffic
 * install and configure an add-on to support your application